No767/Kumiko/.github/CONTRIBUTING.md

 The following is a set of guidelines for contributing to the repository.
 These are not hard rules.

-## I'm confused and want to ask questions!
+## I'm confused and want to ask questions

 Generally, there are much better resources that are available.
 These include:

-- The official support server: https://discord.gg/ns3e74frqn
+- The official support server: [https://discord.gg/ns3e74frqn]
 - FAQ in the documentation

 Make sure to not ask questions in the issue tracker.